BetyStr/bp/README.md

             - If you move the piece only by one square, the method puts the piece in a new position.
             - If you move the piece by two squares, the method removes the piece between the old and the new position.
               > For example, if you move the piece from `(0,0)` to `(2,2)`, then you must remove the piece on `(1,1)`.
-            - You can assume that you get valid input.
+            - You can assume that you get a valid input.
     - The method `updateStatus` changes status if a player wins.
 If there is no piece of one color on the board, the player of the other color has won.
 4. Add control of castling in method `move` in `Chess`.